-Composer and guitarist Lily Maase explores the theme of healing in her beautiful and personal new work in response to Daniel 10:8-19:
+Composer and guitarist Lily Maase explores the theme of healing in her beautiful and personal work responding to Daniel 10:8-19.

 In a lot of ways, something had.
 A lot of people talk about putting their life in God’s hands.
 That night, for whatever reason, God reached out and grabbed me, shook me until I almost broke, and saved my life.
 The next morning I took myself to the hospital, and a week later I returned to my father’s home in New Mexico and was diagnosed with post-traumatic stress disorder.

 The events in my early life that led to the sort of ‘fracture’ between my childhood spirit and my adult body are of little interest and far better left in the past.
 But for me, the diagnosis was not so much an answer to a question as it was the beginning of an arc, and I can say with certainty at this point that, had my life not been so radically altered by a force beyond myself, continuing to run away from that diagnosis would have killed me.

 Many things have happened since then and I would have hated to miss any of them, both the good and the bad.
 So I am profoundly happy to have been offered a new lease on life.
 I have lost more friends, family and lovers to substance abuse and suicide than I can count on my fingers and toes and wondered every time why I was somehow spared.
 Through learning to let go of my own obsession with my past I have learned to truly value the friends and family I still have, and have slowly learned to let go of people that are attracted to THAT part of me, the deep-down bit, that never quite seems to heal.
 I have always considered myself blessed.
 And after a while I developed a sense that I was as healed as I was going to be, despite some glaring inefficiencies in my life, and some things I had been trying to make happen that simply wouldn’t budge.